 In community financial institutions (encompassing community banks and credit unions), things to look for are:

-- Shared accountabilities in the operations areas under different leadership team members.
+- Shared accountabilities in the loan and deposit operations areas under different leadership team members.

 - Two sales leaders on the leadership team – business and retail.